derek-corcoran-barrios/SustainscapesOrganizationPres/README.md

 ![](man/figures/README-unnamed-chunk-2-1.png)

-The last tremor or earthquake happened 38 km SE of Jurm, Afghanistan, and had a magnitude of 4.4.
-The most intense tremor or earthquake in the last month happened Mid-Indian Ridge and had a magnitude of 5.5, this was updated at 27/12, 2021 21:26.
+The last tremor or earthquake happened 66 km ESE of Gilgit, Pakistan, and had a magnitude of 4.4.
+The most intense tremor or earthquake in the last month happened Mid-Indian Ridge and had a magnitude of 5.5, this was updated at 28/12, 2021 02:05.
 Thanks stackoverflow!!